AdobeDocs/campaign.en/help/v8/config/workflows.md

 ## Set up recurring campaigns

-Design recurring and create a new delivery instance each time it executes.
+Design recurring workflow and create a new delivery instance each time the workflow is executed.
 For example, if your workflow is designed to run once a week, that would result in 52 Deliveries after one year.
 This also means that logs will be separated by each delivery instance.

 :arrow_upper_right: Learn how to create a recurring campaign in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/orchestrating-campaigns/orchestrate-campaigns/setting-up-marketing-campaigns.html?lang=en#recurring-and-periodic-campaigns).